-Stock-based compensation cost is a credit for the fourth quarter as a result of the reversal of prior periods stock-based compensation cost due to the forfeiture of options held by individuals that were retrenched during the fourth quarter.
+Stock-based compensation cost is a credit for the fourth quarter of 2008 as a result of the reversal of prior periods stock-based compensation cost due to the forfeiture of options held by individuals that were retrenched during the fourth quarter.

-The writedown of deferred costs relates to the direct and incremental costs associated with evaluating Cerro Negro.
+The write-down of deferred costs relates to the direct and incremental costs associated with evaluating Cerro Negro.
 On October 2, 2008 the Company elected not to exercise the option to acquire Cerro Negro.
 Cerro Negro comprised a combined open pit and underground operation producing copper cathodes via heap leach, copper-silver concentrates via flotation and copper sulphates, as well as the toll treatment of third party oxide ores.

 Equity and dilution losses represent the Company's share of the losses from Valley High and dilution losses as a result of Valley High issuing more common shares.
-Included with equity losses are \$151,000 in dilution losses in the fourth quarter.
+For the six months ended June 30, 2009, the Company recorded equity and dilution losses of \$38,000.